fmxsh/f3c/f3c-spec.md

 | [emptier]               | [delimiter] [delimiter]   | Used to indicate that no identifier exists for the multi-line literal that follows.
 (Nameless element) |

 > [!IMPORTANT]
-> The composite token `[meta level introducer]` is not the same as two individual `introducers` in a row (`[introducer] [introducer]`), but they may seem identical. [metal level introducer] is considered its own indivisible unit.
+> The composite token `[meta level introducer]` is not the same as two individual [introducer] in a row (`[introducer] [introducer]`), even if they may seem identical. [metal level introducer] is considered its own indivisible unit.

 ## Data (conceptual definitions)

 Besides the _basic tokens_, there is _data_.
-Data is a deliniated sequence of characters or no characters ('emptiness' exist within a deliniated space, and thus, the very absense of characters is considered to be the very data of that space).
+Data is a debut delineated sequence of characters or no characters ('emptiness' exist within a delineated space, and thus, the very absence of characters is considered to be the very data of that space).
 Data in its most general form can contain any character.

 A general rule applying to all _data_ is that no character will ever be interpreted as a token, and consequently, no character is ever escaped.